-e.d.
-C. The visual compatibility factors as set forth in subsection (m).

-(18) Character Areas.

-- a.
+- (17) Monumental Buildings.
+Monumental Buildings shall comply with: - a.
+The Streets and Lanes provisions as set forth in subsection (n)(1). - b.
+The height requirements as set forth in subsection (n)(2). - c.
+Setbacks as identified in subsection (n)(4). - d.
+The visual compatibility factors as set forth in subsection (m). - (18) Character Areas. - a.
 Factors Walk.
-The boundaries of the Factors Walk Character Area are the Savannah River on the north; the centerline of Bay Street on the South; the centerline of Martin Luther King, Jr. Boulevard Montgomery Street on the West and the centerline of Randolph East Broad Street extended on the East.
-Development within the Factors Walk Character Area shall comply with the following: - i.
+The boundaries of the Factors Walk Character Area are the Savannah River on the north; the centerline of Bay Street on the South; the centerline of Montgomery Street on the West and the centerline of East Broad Street extended on the East.
+Development within the Factors Walk Character Area shall comply with the following:

+- i.
 New construction along Factors Walk shall front both Bay Street and River Street at their respective levels.
 Entrances to uses above River Street shall be from upper and lower Factors Walk or from private property; provided, however, entrances to end units may front onto the public ramps. - ii.
 A 10 foot pedestrian setback shall be provided along the river's edge and on the north side of River Street. - iii.
 New construction north of River Street shall be placed perpendicular to the river and shall not exceed two stories in height, unless otherwise indicated on the Height Map as amended August, 2014. - iv.
-Buildings shall be made of brick, ballast stone or wood. - v.
-New construction on the south side of River Street shall not exceed three stories or 45 feet above Bay Street.
-However, a building or buildings that meet the definition for Large Scale Development are eligible for a maximum of one additional story above the Historic District Height Map provided that one or more of the following criteria in section [(n)(16)e.(ii)2.] are met. - c. b. vi.
-New construction on Factors Walk is exempt from commercial and large scale development standards. - Beach Institute.
+Buildings shall be made of brick, ballast stone or wood.
+The Board may approve alternative materials provided that the material is visually compatible with contributing buildings within the character area and has performed satisfactorily in the local climate. - vi.
+New construction on the south side of River Street shall not exceed three stories or 45 feet above Bay Street. - b.
+Beach Institute.
 The boundaries of the Beach Institute Character Area shall be the centerline of the following streets: Liberty Street on the North; Gwinnett Street on the South; East Broad Street on the East and; Price Street on the West.
 One (1) story buildings shall be permitted as principal use buildings.
-All other parts of this ordinance shall apply.
+All other parts of this ordinance shall apply. - c.

-e.
 City Market.
 The boundaries of the City Market Character Area shall be parcels fronting St. Julian Street from Montgomery Street on the west to Barnard Street on the east.
 Signage within the boundaries of the City Market Character Area shall comply with the City Market Sign Criteria as adopted by the Board.
-All other parts of this ordinance shall apply.
+All other parts of this ordinance shall apply. - (o) Appeals.
+Appeals from decisions made pursuant to the requirements of this ordinance and from the design standards contained therein shall be made as follows: - (1) Applicability.
+Any person adversely affected by any determination made by the Board may appeal such determination.
+Visual Compatibility Factors shall not be the basis for appeal.
+An appeal shall follow the procedure established in Sections 8-3165 through 8-3168 except where procedures are provided otherwise in this Subsection.
+If there are conflicting standards in this Subsection and Sections 8-3165 through 8-3168, the more restrictive standards apply. - (2) Review Authority and Timing for Hearing an Appeal.
+An appeal of a decision of the Board shall be made to the Zoning Board of Appeals; however, an appeal relating to demolition of a historic building or structure shall be made to the Mayor and Aldermen.
+The appeal shall be filed within 30 calendar days of the date of the Board's decision.